Research Report · March 2026

 3.4×

-More waste in failed sessions
+More exposure in unresolved sessions

 98.7%

-Of waste caused by loops
+Of exposure represented by loops

 $95K

-Annual waste per 10K daily sessions
+Example exposed cost per 10K daily sessions

 Executive Summary